-DoIT Shared Version Control - ADMIN - code.doit.wisc.edu (subversion) service
+DoIT Shared Tools - Version Control - code.doit.wisc.edu (Subversion Service)

 The Shared Version Control System is a code repository available to DoIT technologists and other developers on campus.
 This is an instance of Subversion (SVN) and Fisheye with additional administrative tools added on.
 This install is meant to support a wide variety of clients, provide maximum flexibility in configuration and offer other value-added, repository related services.